 The standard list of physiographic provinces for Virginia includes:

-If you want to be very specific about the underwater physiographic provinces, then you can separate the flat continental shelf from deep ocean bottom, and define a Continental Slope zone with a Continental Rise near the very bottom, where sediments washing off the slope have accumulated.
+A "splitter," rather than a "lumper" when making classifications, might be very specific about the underwater physiographic provinces and separate the flat continental shelf from deep ocean bottom.
+The eastern edge of the Continental Shelf could be classified as the Continental Slope, with a separate Continental Rise near the very bottom where sediments washing off the slope have accumulated.

 John Lederer was one of the first Europeans to leave a record of his transect across the physiographic provinces of eastern Virginia.
 There may have been earlier European explorers, and certainly there were earlier Native Americans - but they left no written reports to document their discoveries.
 Some European may have beaten John Lederer to the western edge of the colony, but Lederer gets the credit.

-There's a monument to him on Route 55 at Markham, east of Front Royal.
+There is a monument to John Lederer on Route 55 at Markham, east of Front Royal.
 It is located on his supposed route through Manassas Gap; there's a fair chance that he once stood at that very spot.
-The monument is one of the many pieces of visual clutter that, if you slow down and look carefully out the window, can make traffic headaches a little less burdensome.
+The monument is one of the many pieces of visual clutter that, if a driver slows down and looks carefully out the window, can make traffic headaches a little less burdensome.

 From the top of the Blue Ridge, Lederer saw the Shenandoah Valley and North Mountain on the western side.
 Even if the day was clear, however, he probably did not see the Allegheny Front in what is known today as West Virginia.

-Lederer would have seen Massanutten Mountain clearly, between his location on the Blue Ridge and the horizon.
+Lederer would have seen Massanutten Mountain clearly between his location on the Blue Ridge and the horizon.
 Massanutten may be a "mountain," but from both a geologic and physiographic perspective, that mountain is just one of the many ridges in the Valley and Ridge province.
-The volcanic bedrock of the Blue Ridge (the location of Shenandoah National Park and the Blue Ridge Parkway) is dramatically different from the younger sedimentary bedrock of Massanutten Mountain to the west.
+Geologically, the volcanic bedrock of the Blue Ridge (the location of Shenandoah National Park and the Blue Ridge Parkway) is dramatically different from the younger sedimentary bedrock of Massanutten Mountain to the west.

-If you want to be a physiographic province "lumper" rather than a "splitter," you could combine all the western Virginia ridges (including the Blue Ridge) into one or two provinces.
+A physiographic province "lumper" rather than a "splitter" could combine all the western Virginia ridges (including the Blue Ridge) into one or two provinces.
 That approach would eliminate the Blue Ridge as a unique province.
-Lumpers treat the Blue Ridge as just one of the many ridges in an expanded interpretation of the Valley and Ridge province.
-Cultural geographers may even lump the Blue Ridge together with the Appalachian Plateau and refer to the "Appalachians" in various discussions of colonial history and frontier settlement.
+Lumpers could treat the Blue Ridge as just one of the many ridges in an expanded interpretation of the Valley and Ridge province.
+At time, cultural geographers and historians lump the Blue Ridge together with the Appalachian Plateau and refer to the "Appalachians" in various discussions of colonial history and frontier settlement.